Esmat434/SimpleWeblog/README.md

 # 📝 SimpleWeblog

 SimpleWeblog is a basic blogging platform built with Django.
-It allows users to create, read, update, and delete blog posts through a simple and clean interface.
+It allows users to read, blog posts through a simple and clean interface.

 ---